 Subscribe to be notified of new jobs when they open

 Check the status of any position(s) you applied for

 Pacific Shipyards International, LLC. is an Equal Opportunity Employer.
 All qualified candidates will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity or expression, genetic information, national origin, disability or protected veteran status.

 Pursuant to Section 503 of the Rehabilitation Act and the Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA), Pacific Shipyards International, Inc. invites applicants for employment to self-identify himself or herself as an individual with a disability or a disabled veteran, recently separated veteran, active duty wartime or campaign badge veteran or an Armed Forces Service Medal Veteran at both the pre-offer and post offer phases of the application process.
 An invitation to self-identify is incorporated into PSI's online application process.

 Reasonable Accommodation Notice:

 Federal law requires employers to provide reasonable accommodation to qualified individuals with disabilities.
 Please tell us if you require a reasonable accommodation to apply for a job or to perform your work.
-Applicants requiring reasonable accommodation should contact Erik Wright, Human Resources Manager, at (808) 848-6211 for assistance and additional information.
+Applicants requiring reasonable accommodation should contact Human Resources Department at (808) 848-6211 for assistance and additional information.